Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 Reverse searing this cut of beef really couldn't be easier.
 This cut is so tender — and the method is so controllable — that you can relax and enjoy even if you're not super-experienced cooking meat.

-Here's what you'll do.
+Here’s an overview of what you’ll do.
 You can see all the steps in action in the video that accompanies this post.

 - First you'll slice a crosshatch pattern into the fat cap.
 Cut just deep enough to go all the way through the fat, without slicing into the meat.
 Leaving the fat on helps the meat stay tender.
 Crosshatching lets the fat cook up crispy without changing the shape of the meat.